mem48/geocompr/main.md

 Before we progress to explore the differences between different spatial subsetting operations, it is worth seeing alternative ways to acheive the same result, to deepen understanding of what is going on 'under the hood' (vital for developing advanced geocomputation applications).
-The second way to reproduce the subsetting operation illustrated in Figure \@ref(fig:africa-buf) simply involves expanding the operation over 2 lines:
+The second way to reproduce the subsetting operation illustrated in Figure \@ref(fig:africa-buff) simply involves expanding the operation over 2 lines:

 ```r